pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ## Considerations

-- All command line options passed when using the JSON app declaration will be dropped i.e.
+All command line options passed when using the JSON app declaration will be dropped i.e.

+### Multiple JSON

-- You can start as many JSON app declarations as you want.
+You can start as many JSON app declarations as you want.

 ```bash
 $ cat node-app-1.json